 Parameter | Description |

+System Disk | ESSD AutoPL, Enterprise SSD (ESSD), ESSD Entry, Standard SSD, and Ultra Disk are supported.
+The types of system disks that you can select vary based on the instance families that you select.
+Disk types that are not displayed in the drop-down list are not supported by the instance types that you select.
 You can select More System Disk Types and select a disk type other than the current one in the System Disk section to improve the success rate of system disk creation.
 The system will attempt to create a system disk based on the specified disk types in sequence. |

 Data Disk | ESSD AutoPL, Enterprise SSD (ESSD), ESSD Entry, SSD, and Ultra Disk are supported.
-The disk types that you can select depend on the instance types that you select.
+The data disk types that you can select vary based on the instance families that you select.
 Disk types that are not displayed in the drop-down list are not supported by the instance types that you select.
-For more information about disks, see Overview of Block Storage.
-For more information about disk types supported by different instance types, see Overview of instance families.

-Note You can attach up to 64 data disks to an ECS instance.
-The maximum number of disks that can be attached to an ECS instance varies based on the instance type.
-To query the maximum number of disks that you can attach to an ECS instance of a specific instance type, call the DescribeInstanceTypes operation and check the DiskQuantity parameter in the response. |
+Note Up to 64 data disks can be attached to an ECS instance.
+The number of disks that can be attached to an ECS instance varies based on the instance type.
+To query the maximum number of data disks supported by each instance type, call the DescribeInstanceTypes operation and query the DiskQuantity parameter in the response. |

 Instances settings